 Probation Violations: Common Examples

 A probation violation can result from any failure to comply with the provisions of your probation.
+To complicate matters, the traditional rules of evidence and higher burden of proof do not apply in probation violation cases.
 In general, however, some common examples of probation violations can include:

 - Failing to appear in court and/or meet with a probation officer